xrdocs/design/_blogs/2019-11-01-converged-sdn-transport-hld.md

-  - **Simple:** based on Segment Routing as unified forwarding plane and EVPN and L3VPN as a common BGP based control plane
+  - **Simple:** based on Segment Routing as unified forwarding plane and EVPN and L3VPN as a common BGP based services control plane

   - **Programmable:** Using SR-PCE to program end-to-end multi-domain paths across the network with guaranteed SLAs